 Planechase gave us Dragonlair Spider, which spawns insects.
 Spiders are technically not insects, but then you read the flavour text.
 Those insects are not spawns of the spider; they're scavengers eating the bits of dragons that the spider discards.
 That thing eats dragons.

-Necron Tomb Spyders from Warhammer 40,000, as well as Humongous Mecha versions called Tomb Stalkers that mop the floor with the Imperium's largest and best-armed Emperor-class Titans.
+Necron Tomb Spyders, as well as Humongous Mecha versions called Tomb Stalkers that mop the floor with the Imperium's largest and best-armed Emperor-class Titans.

 Also the Mutant Spiders in Necromunda, which can range from the size of a large dog to the size of an elephant, and have diamonds for eyes.
 Good luck getting one though, as they're the Alpha Predator deep in the Underhive, where they stride upon a literal sea of toxic waste.

-Forest Goblins in Warhammer can ride giant spiders into battle.
+Warhammer.
+Forest Goblins can ride giant spiders into battle.

 Normal forest goblins ride spiders about twice their size, forest goblin bosses however ride spiders twice as big as those spiders.